As an Amazon Associate, We may receive a commission for purchases made through links in the post at no additional cost to you.

 Window Air Conditioner Parts And Functions

-Blower: Mounted at the back of the cooling coil, it conveniently draws air from its environment.
+Mounted at the back of the cooling coil, the blower conveniently draws air from its environment.
 Firstly, the air is passed through the air filter to the cooling coil and cooled.
 Upon filtering the air, the blower supplies the chilled air to the room through the front panel.

-Motor: The strategic position of the motor makes it compact since it holds the blower and the conditioner in place.
+The strategic position of the motor requires a compact design since it holds the blower and the conditioner in place.

-Thermostat: Upon keeping track of the temperature of the room, the thermostat comes in handy.
+The thermostat helps keep the temperature of the room at a consistent number.
 The scale provides the user with an opportunity to set the ideal temperature of the room.

 When the optimal temperature is achieved, the compressor stops.
 As soon as hot air accumulates in the room, the thermostat fires the compressor.
 The compressor cools the air.
 Keeping the compressor at optimal levels is encouraged to ensure you don’t incur substantial energy charges.